-The Board has three Committees: the Audit Committee, the Management Engagement Committee and the Nominations Committee.
+The Board has three principal Committees: the Audit Committee, the Management Engagement Committee and the Nominations Committee.
+The Company also has an Insider Committee to deal with the obligations of the Market Abuse Regulations which came into force on 3 July 2016.
 The terms of reference for these Committees are available on the website www.hendersonfareastincome.com or via the Corporate Secretary.